 - Make the FTP-connection to the eWON Flexy device.

-- Copy the file 'program.bas' to the eWON root folder.
-The other 3 files must be copied to the \usr folder on the eWON Flexy device.
+- Copy the files to the \usr folder on the eWON Flexy device, except the file 'program.bas'.

 - Check the lowest part of the screen to see if the script is executing.